koolkabin/getting-started-journey-dotnet-developer/README.md

 - Interface/Repo
 - Controllers
 - Single Table CRUD Operation
+- Single Table CRUD Operation with DTOs
 - Single Table CRUD with Parent Table Dropdowns
 - API Operation for File upload
 - API Operation for Single Table Bulk Records Add/Update Operation
-- API Operation for Master Detail CRUD Operation
+- API Operation for Master Detail CRUD Operation [With or without DTOs]
 - API Operation for adding logs in one table and updating status or related fields in master table

+## Linq Query Operations
+- Basic Filtration with Where
+- General Projection with DTOs
+- Aggregate Functions